cjee21/Check-UEFISecureBootVariables/README.md

 PowerShell scripts to check the UEFI KEK, DB and DBX Secure Boot variables.

 > [!IMPORTANT]
-> The DBX checking in this script is made for x64 systems.
-If you are using an x86, arm or arm64 system, it is necessary to replace the `*.bin` files with ones for your system architecture and edit their filenames in the PowerShell script (`Check UEFI KEK, DB and DBX.ps1`) accordingly.
+> The DBX checking in this script is made for x64 and arm64 systems.
+If you are using an x86 or arm system, it is necessary to replace the `*.bin` files with ones for your system architecture and edit their filenames in the PowerShell script (`Check UEFI KEK, DB and DBX.ps1`) accordingly.
 The `*.bin` files for various architectures can be obtained from [github.com/microsoft/secureboot_objects](https://github.com/microsoft/secureboot_objects/tree/main/PostSignedObjects/DBX).

 ## Checking the KEK, DB and DBX variables